 AzurRx BioPharma (AZRX) Received its Third Buy in a Row

-After H.C.
-Wainwright and Roth Capital gave AzurRx BioPharma (NASDAQ: AZRX) a Buy rating last month, the company received another Buy, this time from Maxim Group.
-Analyst Jason McCarthy assigned a Buy rating to AzurRx BioPharma yesterday and set a price target of $3.00.
-The company’s shares closed last Thursday at $1.02.
+After Roth Capital and Maxim Group gave AzurRx BioPharma (NASDAQ: AZRX) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Yi Chen reiterated a Buy rating on AzurRx BioPharma today and set a price target of $2.50.
+The company’s shares closed last Tuesday at $1.00.

-According to TipRanks.com, McCarthy is a top 100 analyst with an average return of 47.0% and a 53.7% success rate.
-McCarthy covers the Healthcare sector, focusing on stocks such as Appili Therapeutics Inc Class A, Brainstorm Cell Therapeutics, and Lineage Cell Therapeutics.
+According to TipRanks.com, Chen is a top 100 analyst with an average return of 67.2% and a 56.6% success rate.
+Chen covers the Healthcare sector, focusing on stocks such as Ortho Clinical Diagnostics Holdings, Interpace Diagnostics Group, and HTG Molecular Diagnostics.

-Currently, the analyst consensus on AzurRx BioPharma is a Strong Buy with an average price target of $3.50, a 268.4% upside from current levels.
-In a report issued on March 17, H.C.
-Wainwright also reiterated a Buy rating on the stock with a $3.50 price target.
+Currently, the analyst consensus on AzurRx BioPharma is a Strong Buy with an average price target of $3.50, representing a 255.3% upside.
+In a report issued on April 1, Roth Capital also maintained a Buy rating on the stock with a $5.00 price target.

 See today’s analyst top recommended stocks >>